Melbourne, More Than Laneways, Cafes and Arcades

 Of those 21 restaurant meals, there were only three that were a tad disappointing, but even then they were never bad, just not as consistently good as the rest.
 It was things like under-seasoned dishes or disengaged staff that let them down, and we recognise that our disappointment was probably partly due to over-hyping of those restaurants too — something that the Australian media has a tendency to do.

 Having said that, 18 superb meals out of 21 is pretty damn impressive.
 We’ve had far more bad meals than good in cities like London, New York and Paris.
 We know exactly where Anthony Bourdain is coming from.
 Melbourne is not just one of the world’s consistently good eating cities, it’s one of the world’s great dining cities, primarily because of the consistency of quality at every level of dining, from laksa to lobster, from pub counter meals to more adventurous contemporary cuisine.

-So if you only have a couple of days in Melbourne, skip the laneways and arcades, and make some restaurant reservations.
-You can try the cafés in between meals.
+So if you only have a couple of days in Melbourne, do visit the laneways and arcades (and do it on Fiona Sweetman’s excellent tour), but also make sure you have made some restaurant reservations to Melbourne’s best restaurants.
+You can sample the cafés in between meals.